aneldev/dynadux/doc/CreateStore.md

 #### property `onDispatch: (action: string, payload: any) => void`

-This optional callback is called after the actions are dispatched and the `onChange`.
+This optional callback called after the actions dispatched and the `onChange`.

 This callback is useful to get when an action is dispatched and use it as an event.

-For instance, you can dispatch an action that is not indented for a reducer or a middleware but for the user of the store.
+For instance, you can dispatch action not indented for a reducer or a middleware but the user of the store.

 # the return of the `createStore` method